Imposter Syndrome (“Imposterism”) Coaching and Consulting for Executive Leaders and Athletes

 It can be a parasite, or you can turn it into a weapon of mass success.
 You get to choose.

-Get in touch if you’re ready to conquer your imposter syndrome and start making moves.
+Get in touch when you’re ready to harness your imposterism and start making moves.

 I promise it really will be me on the other end.